-Any person who violates the terms of an injunction issued under § 6 13.1 5 provisions of this chapter shall forfeit and pay to the state a civil penalty of not more than ten thousand dollars (\$10,000) per violation.
+Any person who violates the terms of an injunction issued under § 6-13.1-5, in the conduct of trade or commerce, uses unfair methods of competition and unfair or deceptive acts or practices as defined by § 6-13.1-1 shall forfeit and pay to the state a civil penalty of not more than ten thousand dollars (\$10,000) per violation.
 For the purposes of this section, the superior court of a county issuing an injunction shall retain jurisdiction, and the cause shall be continued, and in those cases the The attorney general, acting in the name of the state, may petition for recovery of civil penalties.